St Nicholas Russian Orthodox Cathedral, Brisbane: History

 With large numbers of White émigré Russians (monarchists and anti-communists) fleeing the Soviet Union during this period and applying to emigrate to Australia, the Queensland Government was forced to relax its immigration restrictions.
 Along with this influx of White Russian emigres to Brisbane in the early 1920s, the city's first Russian Orthodox parish was established.
 Father Alexander Shabasheff, who had fled Russia via China, arrived in Brisbane in 1923, and through the assistance of Canon David John Garland of the Church of England, obtained the use of St Thomas' Church of England, at the corner of Grey Street and Fish Lane, South Brisbane, where Russian Orthodox immigrants could worship.
 From this beginning in 1923 a Russian Orthodox parish was created at South Brisbane in 1925, and in 1925–1926 a cottage at 330 Vulture Street, Woolloongabba (site of the present cathedral, now within the suburb boundaries of Kangaroo Point) was purchased by the parish and converted into a church.
 In 1926, Father Shabasheff was appointed officially to the parish, by the Administration of the Russian Orthodox Church Abroad.
 In 1930, the parish was registered as St Nicholas Russian Orthodox Church.

 Most of the White Russian emigres who arrived in Brisbane in the 1920s had moved immediately to rural areas in search of work.
 By the mid-1930s, despite the depression, many had made sufficient money to enable them to return to Brisbane, where they were less isolated, and where Russian culture was sustained by the local emigre community.
 The construction of a purpose-designed Russian Orthodox church became a priority for Brisbane's Russian community.
 With the appointment in 1933 of Father Valentine Antonieff to the parish of St Nicholas, fund raising for a new church commenced.
 It was to be erected on the site of the existing church, and would be a memorial to the last Russian tsar, Nicholas II.

 Engineer and local parishioner Gregory Mechonoshin drew up a basic plan for the new church.
 This was approved by the parish council, who then commissioned architects Cavanagh and Cavanagh, of Brisbane and Perth, to prepare formal plans.
 Tenders were called in mid-1935, and the contract was let to builder B Robinson.
 Assistance in the technical construction of the cupola was given by another parishioner and engineer, Mr Golovznin.
 Construction commenced in 1935, and when finished (probably early in 1936), the building was consecrated with lesser rites by the local priest.
+The first wedding was held in the church in late January 1936.
 On 4 October 1936, the church was consecrated with full rites by Greek Orthodox Archbishop Timotheos, there being no Russian Orthodox bishop yet appointed in Australia.